Time listed as AEST

 Event Purchase Notification:

 - You will receive an initial Event Notification email upon registration for this workshop.
 If payment is pending the email will not be sent until payment is received.
-Please contact the ARMS Accreditation Program Administrator if you require assistance.
+Please contact the ARMS Accreditation Program Administrator should you require assistance.

 - The link to the Body of Knowledge (BoK), any other relevant study materials and Zoom details will be sent four (4 weeks) prior to the delivery date of the module.